cannatag/ldap3/docs/manual/source/logging.rst

     INFO:ldap3:ldap3 library initialized - logging emitted with loglevel set to DEBUG - available detail levels are: OFF, ERROR, BASIC, PROTOCOL, NETWORK

 This is to inform that the logging facility is enabled and record will be emitted only when the loglevel and the detail level are properly set.
-Only when you set the log level to DEBUG ldap3 starts to emit its log record.
+Only when you set the log level to DEBUG ldap3 starts to emit its log records.

 Logging activation level
 ========================

-You can change the ldap3 logging activation level to another one if you need not to mix logging from ldap3 with DEBUG level for your application::
+You can change the ldap3 logging activation level to a different one if you need not to mix logging from ldap3 with DEBUG level for your application::

     import logging